Our application is designed to support Android versions Lollipop 5.0 API 21 and above.

 We’ll automatically generate an alias email address for you and save it in the Alias Manager.
 Just give this alias email to the seller and keep your primary email address safeguarded.
 As easy as it sounds!

-To add privacy to your online accounts, you can also generate alias email addresses to use as User IDs when you are registering on websites or apps with the Smartfield Icon for Android.
+To add privacy to your online accounts, you can also generate alias email addresses to use as User IDs when you are registering on websites or apps with the Smartfield Icon for Android (for Android versions < 8.0) or with the Pocket Geek ID Autofill (for Android 8.0 and higher, and app version > v1.32)

-Learn more about how to use the Smartfield Icon here.
+Learn more about how to use the Smartfield Icon here and the Autofill feature here

 Not easy to remember all those unfamiliar email addresses… But don’t worry, to help you whenever you might need a specific one (to log into a website for example, as aliases can also be used as User IDs when you need an alternate email address for a login), we built-in a powerful search engine allowing you to easily find what you need.